ekspla/xoss_sync/README.md

 87 connections/s * (128 bytes / 3 connections) * 8 bits/byte = 29.7 kbps.

-On Win11, the limits are 1.9, 5.7 and 22.8 kbps for PowerOptimized (180 ms), Balanced (60 ms) and ThroughputOptimized (15 ms) settings, respectively.
+On Win11, the limits are 1.9, 5.7 and 22.8 kbps for PowerOptimized (180 ms), Balanced (60 ms) and ThroughputOptimized (15 ms) settings,
+respectively.
 There is no API in bleak on Windows to change the setting though.
+The measured throughput of 3.6 kbps on Win11 using
+Intel wireless adaptor (as shown above) suggests Balanced setting.
-On Linux, the max/min connection intervals might be specified.
+On Linux, the max/min connection intervals might be specified by user.